In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the eggs; finish the hash

-Spread the hash in a single layer in the pan.
+Spread the hash in an even layer in the pan.
 Crack the eggs onto the hash and season with salt and pepper.
 Reduce the heat to medium-low, cover, and cook until the whites have set, the yolks are runny, and the turkey is cooked through, 2 to 4 minutes.
 If you prefer firmer yolks, cook for 1 to 2 minutes longer.

 Transfer the turkey hash to the table and, if desired, drizzle with 2 tablespoons spicy green harissa.
 Serve the remaining harissa on the side.